sahilparekh/youtube8m_downloader/README.md

 1. extract.py: scraps the youtube 8m videos and downloads two frames per video (can be changed in program)
 2. yt8m_tfrecord.py: creates tfrecord and pbtxt of top n classes which has max images. (can be modified to choose specific classes)

 All the vieos are downloaded in temp dir, frames are extracted and then video is deleted.
+It will also create **pbtxt** file for further use.
 **multiprocessing** is used in python to scrap multiple videos at sametime.

 ## Getting Started